Back to Don's Maps

 15 000 years BP

-Perhaps the piece was originally put on a pole, as can be seen on rock art in France, including the famous bird on a pole at the Shaft in Lascaux.
+Perhaps the piece was originally put on top of a wooden rod, as can be seen for the famous bird on a pole at the Shaft in Lascaux.

 Source and text: Display at LVR-LandesMuseum Bonn